publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptIV/ch159/m__us_usc_t10_s2688.md

             (B) Real property, easements, and rights-of-way associated with a system referred to in that paragraph.

-    (j)  __Construction of Utility Infrastructure After Conveyance of a Utility System__  __.—__
+    (j)  __Conveyance of Additional Utility Infrastructure After Conveyance of a Utility System__  __.—__

         (1)

          Upon conveyance of a utility system, the Secretary of a military department may convey additional utility infrastructure under the jurisdiction of the Secretary on a military installation to a utility or entity to which a utility system for the installation has been conveyed under subsection (a) if the Secretary determines that—

-            (A) the additional utility infrastructure was constructed or installed after the date of the conveyance of the utility system;

-            (B) the additional utility infrastructure cannot operate without being a part of the conveyed utility system;

-            (C) the additional utility infrastructure was planned and coordinated with the entity operating the conveyed utility system; and
+            (A) the additional utility infrastructure cannot operate without being a part of the conveyed utility system or operation of the additional utility infrastructure by the utility or entity would be in the best interest of the Government; and

-            (D) the military department receives as consideration an amount equal to the fair market value of the utility infrastructure determined in the same manner as the consideration the Secretary could require under subsection (c) for a conveyance under subsection (a).
+            (B) the military department receives as consideration an amount for the utility infrastructure determined in the same manner as the consideration the Secretary could require under subsection (c) for a conveyance under subsection (a).

         (2) The conveyance under this paragraph may consist of all right, title, and interest of the United States or such lesser estate as the Secretary considers appropriate to serve the interests of the United States.